z-adams/Tutorials/Pointers/pointers.md

 only shaves off one level.
-If we want to access the value of the character itself, we must dereference `left_off` twice: once to find the address that marks the point where we left off, which is itself an address which needs to be dereferenced if we wish to find its contents.
+If we want to access the value of the character itself, we must dereference `left_off` twice: once to find the address that marks the point where we left off, which is itself an address which needs to be dereferenced a second time if we wish to find its contents.
 In this case, however, this should not be necessary as we only wish to know the location of the data, not the data itself.

+The important thing to keep in mind throughout this process is that the piece of data we want to modify is a `char*`, so to pass this data by reference we must use `char**`.

 Now, with our new and improved function, we can run the following code: